 You may notice that hovering over your photo shows a special effect.
 It looks as if we can leave a brief description of the project shown in the picture.
 Let's take full advantage of this HTML web page template and add a brief description.

-Backtrack to lines 333 and 334 of the sample code for website design.
+h5 tags under the Media Item comments of the sample HTML code for website design.
 On the first line, let's leave the name of this project.
 In the second line, let's add a related service that was needed to finish the project.

 <div class="image-box image-hover bg-black text-center"> <div class="image"> <div class="hover dark"> <a href="#"> <h5 class="mb-0">Cityscapes</h5> <span class="text-muted">Photography</span> </a> </div> <img src="assets/img/works/gr-winter.jpg" alt="grand rapids in winter"> </div> </div>

 If this work is available to see online, we can link to it.
-On line 332, replace the # in the
+In the

 href attribute with the link to the webpage featuring your project.
 Try linking to Google to see how this works.